Opening Doors - Station Internship Program

 Transform Your Newsroom While Building the Future of Public Media

 Opening Doors is PMJA's groundbreaking program to diversify public media journalism while strengthening science, technology, and economics reporting nationwide.
-This member-exclusive opportunity allows your station to host a talented BIPOC journalism student for a fully-subsidized 16-week internship during the 2025/2026 academic year.
+This member-exclusive opportunity allows your station to host a talented BIPOC journalism student for a subsidized 16-week internship during the 2025/2026 academic year.

 🎯 Address Critical Coverage Gaps